Dojo Review: Fast Transfers But Is It Worth It?

 Did you know that if you’re already with another provider, Dojo could pay your exit fees?
 The merchant account provider says it will help with anything up to £3,000 (subject to your annual card turnover).

-However, Dojo only offers two card readers: the Dojo Go for between £15 and £20 per month and the Dojo Pocket for an additional, unknown cost.
+Dojo offers three card readers: the Dojo Go, which costs from £15 per month, the Dojo Pocket, and the Dojo Wired, both for an additional, unknown cost.

 Dojo doesn’t support third-party card readers, so these are the only options you have on that front.
-That means no tabletop machines nor any smartphone-centric readers.
+That means no tabletop machines or any smartphone-centric readers.

 1. Dojo Go: Portable Card Machine